 7. Obtain DePaul ID card, email account and U-Pass.

 After you have registered for classes, you may obtain a photo ID card and DePaul email account.
 The ID card functions as a library card and is required for entry into some buildings and computer labs.
 To obtain your ID card, you will need to visit one of the ID Card Services locations.

 All students are provided a free DePaul email account.
 Accounts can be created and accessed at https://mail.depaul.edu.
-Free online training for your email account is available from Media Production and Training.
+Free online training for your email account is available.

 Students who are enrolled full-time may be eligible for a U-Pass, which greatly reduces the cost of rides on the CTA.
 All eligible students are automatically enrolled in the program and are responsible for picking up the U-Pass and paying the CTA fee.
 Eligibility is determined based on your academic program, credit hours and course locations as it appears on your registration.
 For more information, please visit the U-Pass website.

 8. Only for International applicants with degrees in progress when admitted:

 If you were admitted to a program before completing your undergraduate degree, you will need to send final transcripts documenting completion and conferral of your bachelor's degree to the credit evaluation company so that your evaluation can be updated once your undergraduate degree is completed.
 The evaluation company will send us a final evaluation with copies of your transcripts that we will accept as official.
 Please do not send official final transcripts to the Office of Graduate Admission.

 Questions about your admission?

 Please contact the Office of Graduate Admission at GradDePaul@depaul.edu or by phone at (773) 325-7315.